tspannhw/bigdata-essentials/data-structures-algorithms/README.md

 <img width="546" alt="tree_pic" src="https://cloud.githubusercontent.com/assets/8268939/22764760/bb1587be-ee3a-11e6-9f67-2c4a9c147e26.png">

+- Non linear data structure (order is not important).
 - The depth of a node is the number of edges from the root to the node.
 - The height of a node is the number of edges from the node to the deepest leaf.